swiftlang/swift-evolution/proposals/NNNN-swift-style-guide-and-formatter.md

 We propose that the Swift project adopt a set of code style guidelines and provide a formatting tool that lets users easily diagnose and update their code according to those guidelines.
+These guidelines would _not_ be mandatory for all projects, but encouraged for Swift code to follow for general consistency.

 ## Motivation